enonic/old-xp-doc/doc/developer/schema/input-types.rst

   settings are ordered.

 default
-  This element specifies default value.
-It should be equal to one of the ``option`` value.
+  This element specifies the default option for the radio button.
+It should be equal to one of the ``option`` values.

 Tag